 There are close to twelve million searchable records on this site.
 Nevertheless there will tens of thousands of men and women who do not appear on this site; individuals for whom no record of service survives.
 This may be because the person was killed whilst serving their country before 1914, their files later destroyed; or because they did not serve overseas, or because their records were destroyed during the Second World War.
 There are practically no Volunteer Force records that survive, thus robbing us all of the chance to remember men who volunteered to serve their country at home between 1859 and 1908.

-I intend to add additional names to this database over time.
-I do not, however, at this point in time at least, offer a facility to add individual entries if a name does not already appear in the British Army Ancestors’ database.
+I am constantly adding new names to this database but I do not, at this point in time, offer a facility for users to add individual entries if a name does not already appear in the British Army Ancestors’ database.

-Thank you for taking time to SEARCH, UPLOAD, REMEMBER
+Thank you for taking time to remember our British Army Ancestors.